The Excel RIGHT Function

 Further information and examples of the Excel Right function are provided on the Microsoft Office website.

-|#VALUE!||-||Occurs if the supplied [num_chars] argument is < 0|
+|#VALUE!||-||Occurs if the supplied [num_chars] argument is < 0.|

 Also, some users encounter the following problem:

 Dates are stored in Excel as numbers, and it is only the cell formatting that makes them appear as dates in your spreadsheet.
-Therefore, if you attempt use the Left, Mid or Right function on a date, the function will return the end characters of the number that represents that date.
+Therefore, if you attempt use the Left, Mid or Right function on a date, the function will return the start, mid or end characters of the number that represents that date.

 For example, 01/01/1980 is represented by the number 29221, so applying the Right function to a cell containing the date 01/01/1980 (and requesting that 4 characters be returned) would result in a returned value of "9221".